openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key Generation

-SLH-DSA key generation is performed via the algorithm `SLH-DSA.KeyGen` as specified in {{FIPS-205}}, and the artifacts are encoded as fixed-length octet strings whose sizes are listed in {{slhdsa}}.
+SLH-DSA key generation is performed via the algorithm `slh_keygen` as specified in {{FIPS-205}}, and the artifacts are encoded as fixed-length octet strings whose sizes are listed in {{slhdsa}}.

 ### Signature Generation

-SLH-DSA signature generation is performed via the default hedged version of the algorithm `SLH-DSA.Sign` as specified in {{FIPS-205}}.
+SLH-DSA signature generation is performed using the default hedged version of the `slh_sign` algorithm, as specified in {{FIPS-205}}, with an empty context string `ctx`.

 ### Signature Verification

-SLH-DSA signature verification is performed via the algorithm `SLH-DSA.Verify` as specified in {{FIPS-205}}.
+SLH-DSA signature verification is performed using the `slh_verify` algorithm, as specified in {{FIPS-205}}, with an empty context string `ctx`.

 ## Packet Specifications